LincolnSteinLab/icgc-viewer/README.md

 key=ICGC_Genes
 ```

+### Extra notes
+You can also set the 'maxGeneCount' attribute (defaults to 1000).
+This is the theoretical maximum number of genes displayed at a time in JBrowse.
+The smaller the value, the faster JBrowse will be.

 ## icgcSimpleSomaticMutations
 A simple view of all the simple somatic mutations across all donors in the ICGC portal.